Anchors family

 How this type usually thinks, works, and relates

 Steward starts with reserved energy, notices the world through a more grounded lens, trusts a more logical way of choosing, and settles best through a more methodical kind of structure.
-Put together, those four letters create a very specific pressure style, sleep friction, and way of moving through work and relationships.
+Together, those traits shape how this type tends to carry pressure, settle, and recover.

 Energy direction